 The falsity of such statements is intuitive to anybody but their authors.

 The crux of the problem: The word your always speaks to the reader as the recipient of the message.
 Your never speaks for the reader as if thinking it in self-reference.

 Moreover, your never means my or our.
-Hence, “Our new president” could be a perfect slogan to accompany a photo of the recently appointed president of a company in that company's internal newsletter.
-"Your new president" would register awkwardly.
+Hence, “Our new president” could be a perfect statement to accompany a photo of the recently appointed president of a company in the company's internal newsletter.
+Because of its non-inclusive positioning, "Your new president" would register relatively awkwardly.

 A good key message plants an intuitively acceptable idea into the mind of the reader instantly.

 Unless a promoter can present to their market what actually belongs to or has been adopted by every person in their market as their own, then the use of your has no place before the market’s eyes.
 It is effective at confounding people and ineffective at getting into their minds favourably.

 Better to articulate an authentic, basically relevant key message that reflects the thoughts and feelings shared by people who match the ideal client profile.